RKNF404/chromium-hardening-guide/SETUP_GUIDE.md

 ### Chrome

 This is the baseline/standard, everything else must either match or beat this to be considered.
 This guide assumes the usage of Chrome in certain sections, since it is the most general and most common.
 Chrome has the fastest update cycle and is the most functional/well tested.
-It is constantly improving and even if it has weak defaults, it is trivial to improve many of them.If you don't know what option to pick, use Chrome.
+It is constantly improving and even if it has weak defaults, it is trivial to improve many of them.
+If you don't know what option to pick, use Chrome.
 \
 The only downside is that Chrome is proprietary.
 This has no effect on security nor significant effect on privacy, it is essentially vanilla Chromium with a few proprietary additions and licenced libraries.
-Most of the intrusive stuff is disabled by this guide.
+Most of the intrusive stuff is disabled by following this guide.

 ### Edge